wamoyo/tao-te-ching/README.md

 The Master gives himself up
 to whatever the moment brings.
-He knows that he is going to die, and her has nothing left to hold on to: no illusions in his mind, no resistances in his body.
+He knows that he is going to die, and he has nothing left to hold on to: no illusions in his mind, no resistances in his body.
 He doesn't think about his actions;